 R22 refrigerant is no longer made in North America.

 You can purchase recycled R22 now for existing air conditioning systems that use this particular refrigerant.

 The cost of R22 is going up because of the dropping supply, and will no longer be obtainable for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

 If your air conditioning system was made after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
 However, if your air conditioning system was manufactured before January 2010, you have a couple options:

 1) Buy an upgraded, more environmentally-friendly system, which requires the approved A/C refrigerant.

 2) Call an expert to replace the parts in your current air conditioning system to help make it compatible with approved air conditioner refrigerant.
 Understand, though, this is not recommended because it could nullify your warranty(ies).

 READY TO BE DONE WITH IT?

-If you don’t want to stress about the trouble of your refrigerant being phased-out, or you don’t want to worry about the rising costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call Service Experts Heating & Air Conditioning today and we’ll come out and provide you a complimentary in-home estimate on a new air conditioning system, just in time for spring!
+If you don’t want to stress about the trouble of your refrigerant being phased-out, or you don’t want to stress about the increasing costs of said refrigerant, or you just want to help the environment with a non-ozone destroying refrigerant, call Service Experts Heating & Air Conditioning today and we’ll come out and provide you a complimentary in-home estimate on a new air conditioning system, just in time for spring!